DevanshBatra20/Insta-Clone/README.md

-# Insta-Clone is a phishing app which takes login details and store them in firebase
+# Insta-Clone is a phishing app which takes login details from user and stores them in firebase.